AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 # JavaPC

-Parallel Coordinates n-D data visualization implementation in Java.
+This program is for viewing a multidimensional (n-D) dataset in a parallel coordinates (PC) plot.
+The implementation language is in Java and without any external dependencies.

-Parses CSV files (must have class/id in the lass column for now) and displays in a parallel coordinates plot.
+Parsed CSV files must have class/id in the lass column for now.

 ## How to use

-Currently program plots a dataset in Parallel Coordinates and this is the only feature.
 To plot a dataset make sure the class/id column is the last column.
-- Start program with Java
+- Start program with Java by running `JavaPC/Main.java`
 - Click 'Load CSV', pick your file
 - Click 'Render'

+## Datasets

+- `iris.csv` - Fisher's Iris flower classification dataaset.
+Classes: Virginica, Versicolor, Setosa
+- `mnist_letters.csv` - MNIST's capital letter dimensions of handwriting dataset.
+Classes: Capital letters A - Z
+- `wbc_diag.csv` - Wisconsin breast cancer diagnosis dataset.
+Classes: Maglignant, Benign

 ## Project Goals